ASP.Net vs PHP: Which is Best?

 – Based on closed source technology.

-I hope above pros and cons will help to choose the right web app development platform for their business.
-However, if you still in a confusion regarding which web application development platform to choose for next dream project, don’t worry.
-Contact PixelCrayons, as we always ready to help you to help you with your web app development project.
+If you need any further assistance, you can contact PixelCrayons.
+We are always ready to help you with your web app development project.
 We have 12+ years of experience in mobile & web app development.
-Contact us to know more about PHP and ASP.Net web apps development.
+Contact us to know more about PHP and ASP.Net web development.
 Our approach and rich domain expertise will definitely help you.